poelzi/suiup/README.md

 > Highly experimental, use at your own risk.
 Not recommended for production use.
 No warranty is provided.
 Might scrap it and rewrite it later!!!

 # Overview
 `suiup` is a tool to install and manage different versions of CLI tools for working in the Sui ecosystem.
-It allows you to easily install and switch between different versions of `sui`, `mvr`, and limited support for `walrus`.
+It allows you to easily install and switch between different versions of `sui`, `mvr`, `walrus`.
+After installation, run `suiup list` to find which binaries you can install.

 Check out the [Quick Start](#quick-start) guide for how-to-use examples.